-After a PhD on audiovisual interactions in speech (McGurk effect) and in spatial scene analysis (ventriloquist effect), I focused my researches on speech perception in typical and atypical conditions, using neurophysiology as a main tool.
-I am particularly interested in categorical perception and auditory training, audiovisual speech perception in people benefitting from a cochlear implant, cued speech, sign language, speech in noise perception as well as dyslexia.
-More recently, part of my research has also been devoted to executive functions in ADHD.
-I have a permanent professorship position since 2006 and I teach mainly psychophysiology and neurophysiology of speech perception.
+After a PhD on audiovisual interactions in speech (McGurk effect) and in spatial scene analysis (ventriloquist effect), I focused my researches on speech perception in typical and atypical conditions.
+I am particularly interested in multimodal speech perception in people with hearing impairment, cued speech, sign language, speech in noise perception, categorical perception and auditory training.
+Part of my research is also devoted to developmental language disorders, speech sound disorders (particularly in multilingual conditions) and overt as well as covert stuttering.
+As gender issues are of particular importance to me, I am also very happy to collaborate with colleagues in the Center for Social and Cultural Psychology on sexual objectification.
+I have a permanent professorship position since 2006.
+I teach mainly in the speech and language therapy department that I am currently coordinating.

 - Multimodal language perception, hearing and language disabilities